lukasfischer1998/TabSession/README.md

 ## 🛠 Development

 Want to contribute or customize?
-See our [development guide](DEVELOPMENT.md) for:
+See [development guide](DEVELOPMENT.md) for:
 - SASS compilation
 - Live reload setup
 - Project structure